Hajorda/KeduAPI/README.md

 # KeduAPI Documentation

-KeduAPI is a simple API for uploading and retrieving images stored in Google Cloud Storage.
+KeduAPI is a simple API for uploading and retrieving kedy images.
 Below is the detailed documentation on how to use the API, including the endpoints, example requests, and responses, along with guidance on how to integrate this API in a React application.

 ## Base URL